hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 # Parallel I/O

 The MPI API contains almost 500 function -- far more than we have the time or space to cover.
-But before we move on, we'll briefly cover a few more of those functions, specifically targetted at performing file I/O in parallel.
+But before we move on, we'll briefly cover a few more of those functions, specifically targeted at performing file I/O in parallel.

 > **Note**
 >